 |TABLE OF CONTENTS

-These Splunk Cloud Terms of Service (“Agreement“) between you (“Customer”) and Splunk Inc. (“Splunk”), (the “Agreement”), govern Customer’s access to and use of the Service, the Splunk Software, the Splunk Applications and the Splunk Content.
+These Splunk Cloud Terms of Service (“Agreement“) between you (“Customer”) and Splunk Inc. (“Splunk”), govern Customer’s access to and use of the Service (as defined below).
 By accessing or using a Service in any manner, Customer agrees to the Agreement.
 Please refer to Section 15 for definitions of certain capitalized terms.

 1. SPLUNK’S RESPONSIBLITIES

-1.1 Service Subscriptions.
+1.1 Service Subscriptions; Support; Service Levels.
 Subject to Customer’s compliance with this Agreement, Splunk will make the applicable Services available to Customer during the Subscription Term.
 Splunk will provide Support for the applicable Services to Customer during the Subscription Term at no additional charge.
-During the Subscription Term and any subsequent renewal periods, Splunk will use commercially reasonable efforts to make the Services available according to Splunk’s Service Level Schedule, which is available at http://splunk.com/goto/splunkcloud_sls, and subject to planned downtime and any unscheduled emergency maintenance according to Splunk’s Maintenance Policy referenced in the Splunk Service Level Schedule.
+During the Subscription Term Splunk’s Service Level Schedule, set forth at https://www.splunk.com/en_us/legal/splunk-cloud-service-level-schedule.html, will apply to the availability and uptime of the Service, subject to planned downtime and any unscheduled emergency maintenance according to Splunk’s Maintenance Policy referenced in the Splunk Service Level Schedule.
+Customer will be entitled to service credits for downtime in accordance with the applicable Service Level Schedule.

 2. CUSTOMER USE OF THE SERVICES

 2.1 Access and Use.
-Customer may only access and use the Services, Splunk Applications and Splunk Content in accordance with the terms of the Agreement.
+Customer may only access and use the Services, Splunk Applications and Splunk Content in accordance with the terms of the Agreement, within the Licensed Capacity set under the Order, and solely for Customer’s Internal Business Purpose.
 Customer agrees to provide accurate and complete information when Customer registers for and uses any Service and agrees to update all required information promptly.
 Each person who uses any Service must have a separate username and password.
 Customer must provide a valid email address for each person that Customer authorizes to use Customer’s account, and Customer may only create one account per email address.
 Customer must provide any other information reasonably requested by Splunk.

 2.2 Purchased Volumes.
-Each Service is provided to Customer according to the capacity, usage and storage volumes, as purchased on the Order.
+Each Service is provided to Customer according to the Licensed Capacity, as purchased on the Order.
 Any Splunk Application licensed to Customer for use with a Service is subject to the same limitations and restrictions that apply to the Service with which such Splunk Application is used.
-Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s bursting policy set forth at http://docs.splunk.com/Documentation/SplunkCloud/latest/User/DataPolicies#Data_ingestion_and_daily_license_usage.
-If Customer’s usage is in excess of the allowed bursting, Splunk will work with Customer in good faith to reduce usage so that it conforms to that limit.
-If, notwithstanding Splunk’s efforts, Customer is unable or unwilling to abide by the applicable usage limit, Customer will execute an Order for additional capacity promptly upon Splunk’s request, and/or pay any invoice for excess usage in accordance with Section 3.
+For Subscriptions based on Maximum Daily Indexing Volume, Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s data ingestion and daily license usage policy set forth at http://docs.splunk.com/Documentation/SplunkCloud/latest/User/DataPolicies#Data_ingestion_and_daily_license_usage.
+If Customer’s usage is in excess of the policy allowance, Splunk may work with Customer to reduce usage so that it conforms to the applicable usage limit.
+If, notwithstanding Splunk’s efforts, Customer is unable or unwilling to abide by the applicable usage limit, Customer will pay any invoice for excess usage in accordance with Section 3.

 2.3 Transmission of Customer Content.
 Customer is responsible for obtaining and maintaining all telecommunications, broadband and computer equipment and services needed to access and use the Services and for paying all charges related thereto.
 Customer is the owner and/or controller of all of Customer Content that Customer transmits to the Services.
 Without limiting Splunk’s security obligations under Section 1.2 above, Customer is responsible for the security of Customer Content when transmitted to and from the Services.
 Customer acknowledges that any encryption of Customer Content stored (i.e., “encryption at rest”) on the Service is subject to Customer’s separate purchase of encryption features available from Splunk.

-2.5 Third Party Content or Resources.
-Third Party Content is not part of the Services and is not supported by Splunk.
-Any Service may contain features or functions that enable the interoperation of certain Services or Splunk Applications with Third Party Content.
+2.7 Third Party Content or Resources.
+A Service may contain features or functions that enable the interoperation of the Services or Splunk Applications with Third Party Content.
 To use such features or functions, however, Customer may be required to obtain access separately to such Third Party Content from the respective providers of such Third Party Content, and Customer may be further required to grant Splunk access to Customer accounts with such providers to the extent necessary for Splunk to provide a Service.
 By requesting or allowing Splunk to enable access to such Third Party Content in connection with the Services, Customer certifies that it has accepted all terms related to the Third Party Content and agrees to use the Third Party Content in accordance with the license or service terms provided by the provider of the Third Party Content.
 If Customer installs or enables (or directs or otherwise authorizes Splunk to install or enable) Third Party Content for use with any Service, Customer hereby authorizes Splunk to allow the provider of such Third Party Content to access Customer Content as necessary for the interoperation of such Third Party Content with the applicable Services.
-Customer agrees that Splunk is not responsible or liable for disclosure, modification or deletion of Customer Content resulting from access to Customer Content by such Third Party Content, nor is Splunk liable for any damages that Customer may incur or any impact on Customer’s experience of the Service, directly or indirectly, as a result of Customer’s use of, and/or reliance upon, any Third Party Content, sites or resources.
+Customer agrees that Splunk is not responsible or liable for disclosure, modification or deletion of Customer Content resulting from access to Customer Content by such Third Party Content, nor is Splunk liable for any damages or downtime that Customer may incur or any impact on Customer’s experience of the Service, directly or indirectly, as a result of Customer’s use of, and/or reliance upon, any Third Party Content, sites or resources.

-3.2 Credit Card Payments.
-If Customer is permitted to pay by credit card, Customer: (i) will provide Splunk with valid credit card information, (ii) hereby authorizes Splunk to charge such credit card for all items listed in the Order for the initial Subscription Term, and any renewal term(s).
+3.3 Credit Card Payments.
+If Customer is permitted to pay by credit card, Customer: (a) will provide Splunk with valid credit card information; and (b) hereby authorizes Splunk to charge such credit card for all items listed in the Order for the initial Subscription Term, and any renewal term(s).
 Such charges must be paid in advance, either annually or in accordance with any different billing frequency stated in the applicable Order.
 Customer is responsible for providing complete and accurate billing and contact information and notifying Splunk in a timely manner of any changes to such information.

 4. PROPRIETARY RIGHTS AND LICENSES